sst/sst/www/docs/constructs/auth.md

    - A verified phone number
    - A preferred username

    These aliases can be changed after the user signs up.
-The preferred username is what is considered a username and can be changed.

    To use this option, set the `signInAliases` prop to: